Groovy's solar panels.

 Sailboat Solar Power & Solar Panel Arch Installation

-This page describes the solar power setup we have installed on Groovy, our Hunter 44DS
+This page describes the solar power setup we installed on Groovy, our Hunter 44DS

 sailboat.
-This was our third solar installation on a moveable home.
-Our two RV solar
+This was our third solar installation.
+Our two RV solar installations are described

-turned them into a multi-part Solar Installation Tutorial for RVers and sailors.
+this website, including a multi-part Solar Power Installation Tutorial for beginners.
+Going

 For comparison, our solar power installations have consisted of